 April 9, 2013 - Countries pledge $3.7 billion at a conference in Doha, Qatar, for the reconstruction and development of Darfur.

-January 6, 2014 - President President Omar al-Bashir travels to South Sudan for talks
+January 6, 2014 - President Omar al-Bashir travels to South Sudan for talks

-with South Sudan President Salva Kiir.
+with South Sudanese President Salva Kiir.
 Unrest in South Sudan had left more than 1,000 people dead and cut South Sudan's oil output, effecting the economies of both countries.

 February 1, 2014 -